No items found.

 Instructions:

-3. Strain into a Pitcher - Pour the tea through a fine mesh strainer into a large pitcher, discarding the used flowers or tea bags.
-Add the remaining 480ml of cold water to the pitcher.
+Pour the tea through a fine mesh strainer into a large pitcher, discarding the used flowers or tea bags.
+Add the remaining 480 ml (2 cups) cold water.

-5. Add Ice and Serve - Add ice cubes directly to the pitcher or to individual glasses before pouring.
-Serve immediately or refrigerate until ready to serve.
+Add ice to the pitcher or individual glasses before pouring.
+Serve immediately or refrigerate.

-- The tea base can be steeped and strained up to 3 days ahead and stored in the refrigerator before adding sweetener and lemon.
+• The tea base can be steeped and strained up to 3 days ahead and stored in the refrigerator.

 Swaps:

-- Maple syrup can be swapped for agave nectar, honey (not vegan), or a simple syrup made from equal parts sugar and water.
+• Maple syrup can be swapped for agave nectar or a simple syrup made from equal parts sugar and water.

-- Fresh lemon juice can be swapped for fresh lime juice for a slightly different citrus flavor.
+• Fresh lemon juice can be swapped for lime juice for a slightly different citrus flavour.

-- Hibiscus tea bags can be swapped for loose dried hibiscus flowers available at most health food stores or online.
+• Hibiscus tea bags can be swapped for loose dried hibiscus flowers.